VMFlux for Navisworks

 The focus is reliability, clarity, and useful output structure for teams that actually need to move model data into the next step of work.

-Reliable geometry export
+Reliable export workflows

 Roadmap for richer exports